kevinlawler/kerf1/manual/README.txt

-Note: this pre-release manual is currently in-progress and not yet complete.
+Note: this manual is currently in-progress